 PowerPoint is similar to a word processor such as Word, except that it's geared toward creating presentations rather than documents.
-A presentation is kind of like those Kodak Carousel slide trays that your father used to load up with 35mm slides of your family trip to the Grand Canyon.
-The main difference is that you don't have to worry about dumping all the slides in your PowerPoint presentation out of the tray and onto the floor.
+A presentation is kind of like those Kodak Carousel slide trays that your grandpa filled up with 35mm slides of the time he took the family to the Grand Canyon in 1965.
+The main difference is that with PowerPoint, you don't have to worry about dumping all the slides out of the tray and figuring out how to get them back into the right order.

 Word documents consist of one or more pages, and PowerPoint presentations consist of one or more slides.
-Each slide can contain text, graphics, and other information.
+Each slide can contain text, graphics, animations, videos, and other information.
 You can easily rearrange the slides in a presentation, delete slides that you don't need, add new slides, or modify the contents of existing slides.